 I have enjoyed reading posts by Richard Branson on the importance of mentoring and “real world experience.”
 Like Richard, I believe hands-on experience results in greater depth of understanding and ultimately, greater success.

-I am genetically predisposed to learning by seeing and doing.
+I am predisposed to learning by seeing and doing.
 I credit this in part to an engineer father and mathematics-minded mother.
 But also, our family has its share of artists and musicians.
-We learn visually and by trying things out “by hand.”
+We learn visually and by trying things out, “by hand.”

 But in terms of my career, the best teacher in my chosen field was the supervisor at my first nonprofit fundraising job.
 She was tough and we did not always agree, but I absorbed everything she did like a sponge.
 I was fascinated by her can-do spirit, her leadership, and her willingness to try new things.

-Since then, I can say without hesitation I have not learned as much from anyone else.
-My mentor on that first development job tried everything she could to raise money for our nonprofit, from membership and annual fund drives to special events, from special project underwriting to major gift fundraising.
+Since those early days, I can say without hesitation I have not learned as much from anyone else.
+My mentor on that first job tried everything she could to raise money for the museum, from membership and annual fund drives to special events, from special project underwriting to major gift fundraising.
 She also understood every detail of the work required, and there was no pulling the wool over her eyes.
 You either did the work – or learned quickly how to do it – or you were not long on staff.

-But as I took a liking to nonprofit fundraising – in part because she recognized I had talent and encouraged me – I was a happy camper.
-I rose from a volunteer to a part-time development assistant to the coordinator of a multi-million dollar endowment campaign in four years’ time.
+I took a liking to nonprofit fundraising, in part because she recognized I had talent and encouraged me, and I was a happy camper.
+I rose from volunteer to a part-time development assistant to the coordinator of a multi-million dollar endowment campaign in four years’ time.

 “Mentoring has had such a profound impact on my life and Virgin’s success that I feel it’s paramount to any promising businessperson’s journey.
 As I have written before, I attribute much of the success of Virgin Atlantic to my relationship with my own mentor, Sir Freddie Laker, the founder of Laker Airways.
 I wouldn’t have gotten anywhere in the airline industry without Freddie’s down-to-earth wisdom.”

-Certainly, there are several excellent university programs that focus on nonprofit management.
+Certainly, there are several excellent university programs that focus on nonprofit management, and you can earn advanced academic degrees in them.
 If you go to my Fundraising Resources section under, “Professional Development,” click on the photo at the top of the page for a list from U.S. News & World Report of leading graduate programs.

 - Jeanne C. Meister and Karie Willyard for Harvard Business Review, “Mentoring Millennials” (May, 2010).